siddh34/kubeadm-vagrant/readme.md

-# Vagrant Kubeadm Manual Setup
+# Vagrant Kubeadm Setup

-This project sets up two virtual machines using Vagrant + VirtualBox.
+This project sets up virtual machines using Vagrant + VirtualBox.
+It can be setup in ubuntu os currently later support will be added for arch and other linux

-## Virtual Machines Configuration
+## Virtual Machines Configuration based k8s config

 1. **VM1**:
    - CPUs: 2
    - RAM: 4 GB
+   - disk: 20 GB

 2. **VM2**:
    - CPUs: 1
    - RAM: 2 GB
+   - disk: 12 GB

 ## Getting Started